You are here

 Chris Kobdish

-Chris Kobdish (Secretary)
+Chris Kobdish (Vice-Chair)

 Chris Kobdish is currently the Director of Planning and Development at Unity Care NW, where she leads efforts identifying and working to meet community needs for vulnerable populations.
 She has over 20 years of fundraising, public relations, and marketing experience.
 Prior to her current position at UCNW, Chris built a nationally-recognized development, public policy, and community education team in the non-profit sector.